 Whether browsing the drinks aisle in your local supermarket or shopping online for fitness products, many of us have seen drinks and supplements promising to replenish our electrolytes.

-And perhaps most importantly, do we need to add more electrolytes to our diets through supplements or sports drinks?
+But what are electrolytes, and why are they so crucial for our body functions?
+And perhaps most importantly, do we need to add more electrolytes to our diets through electrolyte supplements or sports drinks?

 They play an essential role in the nervous system, keeping you hydrated, contracting muscles, and regulating the pH system.2

 Electrolytes are important.
 They’re vital for your body to function correctly, and they help with a wide range of processes.
 These may include:

 We all need electrolytes to survive.
 A number of automatic processes your body carries out rely on a small electric current in order to function, and its electrolytes that provide this charge.